GrantBenR/YsViDecomp/readme.md

 - As before, I still have a ton to learn.
 The majority of unclassified functions still remaining I believe are related to Direct3D, decompression, or just junk compiler code.
 Overall, I am very blessed to have the free time to continue with this project, and I pray that God can continue to provide me the same motivation and opportunities.
 ## Progress Report - 10-3-24
 - Function Identification: Only 900 functions left unclassified!
 - All bespoke game classes have been identified.
-All the particulars of what GoXx does has yet to be understood.
+All the particulars of what GoXx does have yet to be understood.
 - Decompression libraries have been identified, and I am working on using this info to dump the game's non-png assets